Samsung/Tizen.NET/_posts/2019-03-08-How-to-use-SkiaSharp-in-Tizen-Net.md

     }
 }
 ```
-Build the application project, install and run this application.
+3. Build the application project, install, and run this application.

 ![][app_text]

 ## Draw the star polygon

-Add PaintSurface Event Handler of SKCanvasView to draw the star polygon, just like the above example does for drawing the simple text.
-Below is an example to draw star polygon.
+To draw a star polygon, add the `SKCanvasView` `PaintSurface` event handler.
+Then use the following example code to draw a star polygon.

 ```c#
 private void OnDrawSample(SKCanvas canvas, int width, int height)